rust-lang/rust/src/doc/book/error-handling.md

 # Case study: A program to read population data

-This chapter was long, and depending on your background, it might be rather dense.
+This section was long, and depending on your background, it might be rather dense.
 While there is plenty of example code to go along with the prose, most of it was specifically designed to be pedagogical.
 So, we're going to do something new: a case study.